-Policy makers tend to forget the role of Non-timber forest products (NTFPs) because they lack readily information on contribution to the daily life of rural people and environmental services at national or global levels (De Beer and McDermott, 1996).
+Policy makers tend to forget the role of non-timber forest products (NTFPs) because they lack available information on contribution to the daily life of rural people and ecosystem services at national or global levels (De Beer and McDermott, 1996).
 In Cambodia, about 84% of rural people heavily depend on forest resources, especially on NTFPs for domestic consumption and complementary cash income (MoE, 2011).
 NTFPs are also an intrinsic part of culture and traditions of forest-based and indigenous communities of Cambodia (EC-FAO, 2002).
 Local people have collected NTFPs traditionally for various purposes without any statistical recording to the national economy, yet the importance of NTFPs are not recognized well by the policy makers (Tola and McKenney, 2003).
-Cambodia's government has implemented the forest protection and management in various policies, but they do not include NTFPs in their primary development agenda (FA, 2009).
+Royal government of Cambodia has implemented the forest protection and management in various policies, but they do not include NTFPs in their primary development agenda (FA, 2009).
 At present, the empirical evidence on the importance of NTFPs is not well documented in Cambodia.
-The role of NTFPs has traditionally measured regarding direct benefits from only selling amounts.
-This description does not reflect the real benefits of NTFPs to rural society, to the national economy, or to the global ecosystem services.
-To understand the real importance of NTFPs; first, the uniform category of NTFPs-dependent people must be known because it gives insights who are actually utilizing these resources for livelihoods.
-Then, the role of NTFPs in ecosystem services enhancement should also be revealed to reflect the real importance.
+The role of NTFPs has traditionally measured regarding direct benefits from only the amount sold.
+This description does not reflect the real benefits of NTFPs to rural livelihood, national economy, or global ecosystem services.
+To understand the real importance of NTFPs; first, the uniform category of NTFPs-dependent people must be known because it gives insight into who are actually utilizing these resources for livelihoods.
+Then, the role of NTFPs in ecosystem services should also be revealed to reflect the real importance.

 The objective of this study is to explore the importance of NTFPs in rural livelihoods and ecosystem services at Phnom Prich Wildlife Sanctuary (PPWS).
-This study addresses the following questions: What is the current context of PPWS?
+This study addresses the following questions: What is the current context of rural households in PPWS?
 Where are the most accessible sites of NTFPs over the landscape of PPWS?
 Who are NTFPs-dependent people?
-What is the importance of NTFPs for local livelihoods?
-What is the importance of NTFPs for ecosystem services?
+What is the importance of NTFPs in rural livelihoods?
+What is the contribution of NTFPs in ecosystem services?